TheFisola/music-streaming-api/README.md

 # music-streaming-api

-An exmaple of a simple music streaming api using Nodejs
+An example of a simple music streaming api using Nodejs file system stream api

+Accessing this url localhost:{{YOUR_PORT}}/song on the browser streams the song in defined chunks.

+.env-sample shows custom properties you can add to your .env file.